Fr1cky/NEAR_Uni/README.md

 ## virtual machine
 I installed a virtual machine.
 Virtualization can be achieved via virtual box too.
 ```
-blockchain runs on a virtual machine, you know!
+blockchain runs on a virtual machine, you know!!!
 ````
 ## Operating System